iapyeh/sshscript/syntax.md

 - dst(str): the file path in remote host to save the uploaded file, must be a absolute path
 - makedirs(boolean): optional, default is False.
     - if True, intermediate folders of the dst path would be created if necessary.
+    - when makedirs=1 is enabled, if the last component of the uploading destination has the same extension of the source file, the last component is taken as a file.

+    ```
+      # suppose "test.txt" is the file to upload

+      src = 'test.txt'
+      $.upload(src,'/tmp/non-exist1/non-exist2/test2.txt',makedirs=1)

+      # the uploaded is /tmp/non-exist1/non-exist2/test2.txt
+      # at version 1.1.12 and earlier,
+      # the uploaded is /tmp/non-exist1/non-exist2/test2.txt/test.txt

+      # --- the next 3 calls in v1.1.14 are the same as in v1.1.12 ---

+      $.upload(src,'/tmp/non-exist1/non-exist2/test.txt',makedirs=1)
+      # uploaded is /tmp/non-exist1/non-exist2/test.txt

+      $.upload(src,'/tmp/non-exist1/non-exist2',makedirs=1)
+      # uploaded is /tmp/non-exist1/non-exist2/test.txt

+      $.upload(src,'/tmp/non-exist1/non-exist2/test.jpg',makedirs=1)
+      # uploaded is /tmp/non-exist1/non-exist2/test.jpg/test.txt
+    ```

 - overwrite(boolean): optional, default is True.
     - if True, the destination file would be overridden if it is already existed, otherwise raises a FileExistsError.
 - Returns: tuple (src, dst)